genexus-books/gx-super-app/iOS/README.md

     /// - Returns A cancelable operation.
     open class func miniAppsInfoByLocation(center: CLLocationCoordinate2D, radius: CLLocationDistance, start: Int, count: Int, completion: @escaping GXSuperApp.GXSuperAppProvisioning.MiniAppsInfoCompletion) -> GXFoundation.GXCancelableOperation

-    /// Performs a request to the Mini Apps Center for available Mini Apps with the given tag.
+    /// Performs a request to the Mini App Center for available Mini Apps with the given tag.
     /// - Parameter tag: The tag to search for (exact match).
     /// - Parameter start: 0-based index from which elements will be returned.
     /// - Parameter count: Maximum number of returned elements ( 0 means all ).